FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 2.2 The "Identifier" Data Type

-The `Identifier` data type defines the data structure used to supply an identifier of a genealogical resource in a specific data set.
+The `Identifier` data type defines the data structure used to supply a cross reference to the same person in another data set, for the purpose of synchronizing data between different data sets.
+Note that the identifier does _not_ model a _conclusion_ about the person, but instead models an attribute of the data.
+A change to the set of identifiers on a person implies a change to the nature, scope, and applicability of the person data.

 The value of the identifier is interpreted as a URI so as to be able to uniquely identify both the data set and the resource within the data set.

-GEDCOM X recognizes the following URI schemes that MAY be used in identifier values:
+GEDCOM X specifies the following URI schemes that MAY be used in identifier values:

 scheme | description
 -------|------------